-Pollution of soil, water and the marine environment may occur due to the improper use, handling and disposal of chemicals and waste materials e.g. used oil and paints.
+Pollution of soil, water and the marine environment may occur due to the use, handling and disposal of liquid e.g. oil and solid substances.

 Sources

 Waste generated by the activities of VMFs include solid, liquid and gaseous wastes.
 Some of which, can be considered hazardous because they may be toxic, flammable, reactive and/or corrosive.